 Bed bugs don't go through a full metamorphosis.
 The newly hatched ones are pretty similar to the adults in shape, only smaller and translucent.
 They're called nymphs.

-Because of their hematophagy, many people compare them to mosquitoes, which is incorrect - mosquitoes only drink blood for reproduction are not actual hematophagues.
+Because of their haematophagy, many people compare them to mosquitoes, which is incorrect - mosquitoes only drink blood for reproduction are not actual haematophagues.

 For the most part, bed bugs aren't dangerous.
-As far as we know, they don't transmit any diseases or at least we don't have definitive evidence they do.
-However, being bitten can lead to unpleasant rashes or even allergic reactions in a small sample of the population.
+As far as we know, they don't transmit any diseases, or at least we don't have definitive evidence they do.
+However, being bitten can lead to unpleasant rashes or even allergic reactions in a small population sample.

-That being said, waking up covered in bed bugs is not something most people are likely to simply brush off.
+That being said, waking up covered in bed bugs is not something most people are likely to brush off.
 Bed bugs have been linked to PTSD-like symptoms, sleep deprivation, night terrors, anxiety, and more.
-Those are serious issues.

-No medical treatment is usually required for the bytes, themselves.
+No medical treatment is usually required for the bed bug bites, themselves.
 However, it's still a good idea to consult your general physician in case there's a differential diagnosis, especially if the rashes persist.
 We recommend being on the safe side!

 Medical attention is required in the case of anaphylaxis.

 Psychotherapy is recommended in case of psychological symptoms, such as insomnia or anxiety.

 Are bed bugs resistant to pesticides?